seanko16/cybersecurity-portfolio/TryHackMe/Ip-and-Domain-Threat-Intel.md

 # IP and Domain Threat Intelligence
 ## Overview
 During this room, I explored indicators of suspicious domains and IPs and learned how to enrich them for SOC triage.
 Key topics included **DNS record analysis, ASN and IP enrichment, reverse DNS, and geolocation**.
-I also learned how to combine ASN context, ownership info, and IP patterns to identify malicious infrastructure or risky hosting.
+I also practiced investigating exposed services, certificates, and related infrastructure to gain a better understanding of system configurations, potential risks, and malicious activity patterns.

 ---